We do not plan on breeding again until May or October 2020.

-Here at Mountainheel Mastiffs, we are committed to breeding the AKC English Mastiff standard: health, temperament, confirmation and size.
+Here at Mountainheel Mastiffs, we are committed to breeding the AKC English Mastiff standard: health, temperament, conformation and size.
 The most common statement I hear from people is, "We want a big 200# Mastiff"- but Mastiff weights vary considerably!
 The average adult weight for a male is approximately 160-200 lbs plus, and the average adult weight for a female is 120-180 lbs or more.
 So with that said, it is a very broad range.
 Our Mastiffs are strictly AKC registered and we have no affiliation with any other registrations; their pedigrees are posted under their individual pages for your viewing.
 We are not a kennel, we are just a family who loves, enjoys and understands the needs of this unique and special breed.
-Our dogs were selectively chosen after doing an excessive amount of research including, but not limited to, being mentored from other breeders/friends from all across the country most currently a show breeder with 24+ years of experience.
-We are members of the Mastiff Club of Florida.
+Our dogs were selectively chosen after doing an excessive amount of research including, but not limited to, being mentored from other breeders/friends from all across the country over several years.

 Our dogs are members of our family and they live in the house with us.
 They have a huge fenced in area where they can run freely when they go outside.
 They are fed a raw diet with access to dry kibble if they choose.
 They are very sweet and loving dogs, and we take great pride in them.
 Our Mastiffs are healthy and beautiful creatures with great dispositions.
 They have been raised in the house with our three children whom they love and instinctively protect.
 These are our pets, they are not kenneled, we share our home with these giants.
 A Mastiff needs to be close to his family, and that Mastiff should be inside living as a member of the family, no exceptions in our opinion!
 Unlike other breeders who retire a female from breeding and rehome them, we believe that is Absolutely Wrong!
 Our dogs are our pets, if they do or don't produce a litter doesn't matter to us.
 They will always have a home with us.

-Our plans are to breed Ivanka and Phoenix in 2018 (everyone is excited about that pairing!)
+If you have an interest I highly suggest you contact us to be placed on a waiting list.
 We get so many requests and are unable to fulfill wishes of puppies because we had limited ourselves to just one female, and that female has never bred successfully.
 Especially with Mastiffs, it is very common a breeding doesn't take so with only one female it takes that much longer to provide you with a baby.
 Mastiffs are difficult breeders.
 C sections are very common, and a lot of times scheduled on the due date with many breeders.
 Serious inquiries only, this breed is expensive to buy, to breed, to keep, to care for and vet bills are larger due to their size.
 Don't jump in and buy a Mastiff without educating yourself about the breed, they are not for everyone.
 I will turn any person away that I feel is not a fit for one of my pups.